Quality of Life

 Founded in 1987, Symphony of the Americas (www.symphonyoftheamericas.org) brings the best of classical music blended with new Latin compositions to the multi-cultural population of South Florida.

 Founded in 1958, NSU Art Museum (www.nsuartmuseum.org) is a premier destination for exhibitions and programs in the visual arts.
 Located in Fort Lauderdale's, Arts & Entertainment District, the museum is a short walk to the shops, restaurants and galleries of vibrant Las Olas Boulevard as well as the Riverwalk waterfront promenade.
 Highlights include the country's largest collection of 19th and early 20th century paintings and drawings by the American realist William Glackens, and the most extensive holding in the U.S. of works by post-World War II, avant-garde CoBrA artists from Copenhagen, Brussels and Amsterdam.

 Museum of Discovery and Science

-The Bailey Contemporary Arts (BaCA), located in the heart of Pompano Beach's new Creative Arts District, is a place for artists, residents and business to come together and use the power of the arts to uplift, revitalize and build a stronger community.
+Greater Fort Lauderdale has many facilities and enclaves that support artists and other creative professionals.
+Bailey Contemporary Arts (BaCA), located in the heart of Pompano Beach's Creative Arts District, is a place for artists, residents and businesses to come together and use the power of the arts to uplift, revitalize and build a stronger community.